-29 See his "Pragmatism, Davidson and Truth" (1986), in his Objectivism, Relativism, and Truth, Cambridge: Cambridge University Press, 1991.
+See Rorty, "Pragmatism, Davidson and Truth" (1986), in his Objectivism, Relativism, and Truth, Cambridge: Cambridge University Press, 1991.

-30 Fine, "The Natural Ontological Attitude" (1984), repr. in Martin Curd and J. A. Cover, eds., Philosophy of Science: The Central Issues, New York: Norton, 1998, p.
+Fine, "The Natural Ontological Attitude" (1984), repr. in Martin Curd and J. A. Cover (eds.), Philosophy of Science: The Central Issues, New York: Norton, 1998, p.
 1208.

-32 Thomas Sattig, The Language and Reality of Time, Oxford: Clarendon Press, 2006, p.
+Thomas Sattig, The Language and Reality of Time, Oxford: Clarendon Press, 2006, p.
 44.

-33 Ibid.
+Ibid.

-34 Fine, op. cit., pp. 1194 f. - Marshalling arguments both from the philosophy of science and the philosophy of religion, William Lane Craig, some fifteen years later, takes a similar position: "A good many philosophers of science think of the four-dimensional, geometrical representation of space-time, not realistically, but instrumentally, that is to say, as an elegant and handy way of presenting the Special Theory of Relativity or the General Theory of Relativity..."
-(Time and Eternity: Exploring God's Relationship to Time, Wheaton, IL: Crossway Books, 2001, p.
-95).
-Arguing against the notion of a timeless God, Brentano, too, consistently held that the idea that "time is the fourth dimension of space" was, at best, a harmless fic-tion.
-(Franz Brentano, Philosophical Investigations on Space, Time and the Continuum, transl. by Barry Smith, London: Croom Helm, 1988, pp. 94 ff. and 173 ff., dictations from 1915 and 1917.)
+Fine, op. cit., pp. 1194 f. - Marshalling arguments both from the philosophy of science and the philosophy of religion, William Lane Craig, some fifteen years later, takes a similar position: "A good many philosophers of science think of the four-dimensional, geometrical representation of space-time, not realistically, but instrumentally, that is

-ceived can, in the ordinary sense, be imagined".35 The position I am here defending, representing a tradition from Plato through Hume to Titchener, Bartlett, Arnheim, H. H. Price, and Allan Paivio,36 maintains that, on the contrary, nothing can be conceived that cannot in the ordinary, albeit very broad, sense be imagined.
-Or, to put it in slightly less radical terms: scientific propositions which offer no kind of transition to visual imagery should not be taken as descriptions of what there really is.
+Now why do I believe that the notion of a four-dimensional spacetime must, the great array of brilliant philosophical treatises to the contrary notwithstanding, indeed boggle the mind?
+I am coming to my main argument.
+In "Philosophy and the Scientific Image of Man", Sellars wrote: "it is a familiar fact that not everything that can be conceived can, in the ordinary sense, be imagined".
+The position I am here defending, representing the tradition, in part outlined earlier in this chapter, from Plato through Hume to Titchener, Bartlett, Arnheim, H. H. Price, and Allan Paivio, maintains that, on the contrary, nothing can be conceived that cannot in the ordinary, albeit very broad, sense be imagined.
+Or, to put it in slightly less radical terms: scientific propositions which offer no kind of transition to visual imagery should not be taken as descriptions or indeed explanations of what there really is.
 By "transition", I mean something Wittgenstein seems to have meant with überführen, when in § 449 of Philosophical Investigations he wrote: "Man bedenkt nicht, daß man mit den Worten rechnet, operiert, sie mit der Zeit in dies oder jenes Bild überführt", or as Anscombe has it: "We do not realize that we calculate, operate, with words, and in the course of time translate them sometimes into one picture, sometimes into another."

 In my view, the definitive theory on how words and images hang together is Paivio's dual coding approach, first summarized in his 1971 book Imagery and Verbal Processes.
 Paivio notes that while "the developmental studies inspired by Piaget, Bruner, and Werner all involved the assumption that images are specialized for the representation of concrete objects and events, whereas inner speech is functionally useful in dealing with abstract problems, concepts, and relationships", this functional distinction cannot be rigidly maintained, as is indicated by "the apparent development of relatively abstract (schematic) images and concretization of abstract ideas in the form of specific images".
-What Paivio emphasizes is that, ordinarily, "neither images nor words act as independent processes"; rather, they continually interact.37 Now if this is what really happens, as I believe it is, then we can conclude that strings of words that do not give rise to a steady flow of images do not, strictly speaking, refer to anything; they might be symbolic devices facilitating inferences, but they in no way mirror the world.
+What Paivio emphasizes is that, ordinarily, "neither images nor words act as independent processes"; rather, they continually interact.
+Now if this is what really happens, as I believe it is, then we can conclude that strings of words that do not give rise to a steady flow of images do not, strictly speaking, refer to anything; they might be symbolic devices facilitating inferences, but they in no way mirror the world.